astrotars/stream-ios-encrypted-chat/README.md

 ## Step 0.
 Setup the Backend

-For our Swift app to securely interact with Stream and Virgil, the `backend` provides three endpoints:
+For our Swift app to securely interact with Stream and Virgil, the `backend` provides four endpoints:

-* `POST /v1/authenticate`: This endpoint generates an auth token that allows the React frontend to communicate with the other endpoints.
+* `POST /v1/authenticate`: This endpoint generates an auth token that allows the iOS application to communicate with the other endpoints.
 To keep things simple, this endpoint allows the client to be any user.
 The frontend tells the backend who it wants to authenticate as.
 In your application, this should be replaced with real authentication appropriate for your app.

 * `POST /v1/stream-credentials`: This returns the data required for the iOS app to establish a session with Stream.
 In order return this info we need to tell Stream this user exists and ask them to create a valid auth token: